What you need to know about using your Capital Health Plan (CHP) benefit plan

 CHP will not pay for healthcare services that our review physicians deem to be not medically necessary.
 If you obtain services that we determine not to be medically necessary, you will have to pay the entire bill for these services.
-For members who do not have an out of network benefit, we also will not pay for routine covered services rendered by non- participating providers if you have not obtained proper CHP prior authorization.
+For members who do not have an out of network benefit, we also will not pay for routine covered services rendered by non- participating doctors and providers if you have not obtained proper CHP prior authorization.
 You will be financially responsible to pay the entire provider's bill.
-If you have an out of network benefit and choose to use a non-participating provider for routine care without prior CHP authorization, you will have to pay a higher out of pocket amount related to such services.
+If you have an out of network benefit and choose to use a non-participating doctor/provider for routine care without prior CHP authorization, you will have to pay a higher out of pocket amount related to such services.

 Important Information about Your Appeal Rights for Medical Services (Non-Pharmacy)

 What if I need help understanding a denial?
 Contact us at 850-383-3311 or 1-877-247-6512 (TTY 850-383-3534 or 1-877-870-8943) if you need assistance understanding this notice or our decision to deny you a service or coverage.

 What if I don’t agree with this decision?
 You have a right to appeal any decision not to provide or pay for an item or service (in whole or in part).
 You may appeal this decision up to 180 days after the date on your notification.